promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 These are not uncommon realities of the Machine Learning industries today.

 The data science process is hard.
-It process is inefficient, error-prone, and fragile.
+Its processes are inefficient, error-prone, and fragile.
 It is full of iteration and cycles: we do not like what we are producing, so we take a few steps back, tweak, and try again.
-Every step requires communication with subject area experts and stakeholders; it requires those subject area experts to stop their work to ensure our work does not make faulty assumptions.
+Every step requires communication with subject area experts and stakeholders; it requires those subject area experts to stop their forward momentum to ensure our work does not make faulty assumptions.
-It requires careful archival and documentation of all previous steps to ensure reproducibility, so we continually progress toward the goal and avoid tripping over our past failures.
+It requires careful archival and documentation of all previous steps to ensure reproducibility, so we can continually progress toward the goal and avoid tripping over our past failures.
 Cycles are fragile.
 Every cycle presents an opportunity for the process to fail.
-This fragility causes a great deal of unnecessary waste, from the support work required for infrastructure and ML platforms' management to domain-specific ML solutions.
+This fragility incurs a great deal of unnecessary waste, from the support work required for infrastructure and ML platforms' management to domain-specific ML solutions.

 # The standard data science process: CRISP-DM